trustoverip/tswg-trust-registry-tf/v2/README.md

 # Placeholder TRTF README v2

-The Trust Registry Protocol serves to provide a simple interface to the plethora of systems that contain answers that are required
-    to make trust decisions.
+The Trust Registry Protocol serves to provide a simple interface to the plethora of systems that contain answers that are required to make trust decisions.

 The TRP does not:
   * implement governance - the system-of-record that supports the TRP may do this.
   * make decisions - the TRP serves up data that are inputs to trust decisions.
   * assign Roles or Rights, though a consuming system may take information that is received via the TRP and assign these.

 ## UPDATE 2023-09-07

 Key changes made:
   * shifting to OAS/Swagger (.yaml format) for main developer-level documentation.
   * Diagrams will be used but OAS file is the source-of-truth.
+  * Refinements of model broadly.

 ## Requirements